kubernetes-sigs/contributor-katacoda/README.md

 ## Contribute

-We are always looking for people to help us improve the automation.
+We are always looking for people to help us improve the katacoda scenario with more use cases.
 Look at our [contributing guide](CONTRIBUTING.md) to get started.

 Please feel free to join our [weekly meetings](https://github.com/kubernetes/community/tree/master/sig-contributor-experience#mentoring) or reach out to the maintainers of this project.